mozilla/data-docs/src/concepts/pipeline/gcp_data_pipeline.md

 # Decoding

-Once the raw data has been enqueued, it's time to process it.
+Once the raw data has been added to the PubSub queue, it's time to process it.

 The decoder is implemented as a [Dataflow] job, and is written in Java.